Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 TikTok is one of the world’s newest social media apps.
 It is trying to fill the space that Vine left behind after its shutdown.

 There’s clearly a significant demand for short-form video; TikTok was the world’s most-downloaded app in the first quarter of 2018.
-Here’s everything you need to know about TikTok.
+Here’s everything you need to know about TikTok and the security risks to be aware of as a TikTok user.

 Ask.fm is a question-and-answer site.
 Users submit queries and anyone can jump in and offer their thoughts.